leggedrobotics/RaiSimUnity/README.md

 ![raisimunity gif](Images/raisimunity.gif)

-raisimUnity is a visualizer for raisim based on [Unity](https://unity.com/).
+RaiSimUnity is a visualizer for RaiSim based on [Unity](https://unity.com/).
 It gets the simulation data from raisim server application via TCP/IP.

 The project was tested on Ubuntu 18.04 LST.